-- 1. Figures are for December 2016. - 2.
-Figures for MT data file transmissions include files handled by the new file transfer facility.
+- 1. Figures are for December 2018. - Figures for MT data file transmissions include files handled by the new file transfer facility.
+Since the figures are rounded to the nearest whole unit, the totals do not always match.

 <Overview of Zengin-Net's Organizational Structure>